 It happened again.

-The hashtag #prayforparis has been showing up everywhere, and while that’s a good thing (assuming our prayers are directed to the LORD God of the Bible), I can’t help but wonder what people are praying for.
+Now is the time when government leaders typically call for prayer, and while that’s a good thing (assuming our prayers are directed to the LORD God of the Bible), I can’t help but wonder what people are praying for.

 I have found that in my shock and devastation, it’s easy to stick close to the surface.

 “God, please destroy our enemies!”